Share This Article

 Self-Help Tips for Staurophobia

-Before consulting a psychologist or a therapist, here are a few methods that you can try on your own.
+Before consulting a therapist, here are a few methods you can try on your own.

-Define Your Phobia The first and the most important step is to convince yourself that phobias are nothing but irrational fears.
-You need to make your mind understand that your fear is based on something irrelevant, and it has no way of causing you any harm.
-Repeating positive affirmations to yourself might go a long way in this process.
-Who knows, if you tell yourself enough that you’re not scared of crosses, your brain might very well believe it.
+The first and the most important step is to convince yourself that phobias are nothing but irrational fears.
+Work to convince your mind that your fear is based on something irrelevant which has no way of causing you any harm.
+Repeating positive affirmations might go a long way in this process.
+Who knows, if you tell yourself often enough that you’re not scared of crosses, your brain might very well believe it.

 Control Your Breathing

-In case your brain doesn’t fall for that trick, you can try some relaxation techniques next.
+In case your brain doesn’t fall for affirmations, you can try some relaxation techniques.
 Breathing techniques are extremely helpful when it comes to phobias.
-As one of the most common symptoms of phobias is anxiety, if you control your breathing, you might be able to calm your anxiety down.
+As one of the most common symptoms of phobias is anxiety, if you control your breathing, you might be able to calm your anxiety.
 You can try meditation and yoga as well.
-They’ll try to keep you in a healthy state both physically and mentally.
+These techniques work to keep you in a healthy state both physically and mentally.

 Write in a Diary

 Start keeping a diary where you document your reactions to crosses.
 Writing things down will help you identify your triggers.
-As a result, you will get a better understanding of your phobia as well as keep a track of your progress.
-It may also help you figure out how to handle them effectively.
+As a result, you’ll get a better understanding of your phobia as well as keep track of your progress.
+It may also help you figure out how to manage your reactions effectively.

 Change Your Lifestyle

-Now’s the time to make necessary lifestyle changes:
+Now is the time to make necessary lifestyle changes.

-● Eat a balanced diet so that you feed your body the nutrients it needs.
+- Eat a balanced diet so you feed your body the nutrients it needs

 You need to be physically and mentally healthy to be able to combat this phobia.